tonyedwardspz/tonyedwardspz/_posts/2022-12-11-optimise-for-thumbs.md

 It's easier to open an RSS reader than social media.

-It's easier to open a writing tool than a consumption tool.
+It's easier to open a writing tool than a mindless consumption tool.

 It's easier to listen to an audio book than to listlessly doom scroll.